 Sleep apnoea is a severe sleeping disorder that can land patients in serious health conditions due to the lack of restful sleep.
 A significant percentage of sleep apnea conditions can be treated by a qualified dental specialist with the help of some dental appliances or devices.

-Bay Street Dental Group provides sleep apnoea treatment to our patients.
+Bay Street Dental Group provides sleep apnoea treatment to Melbourne residents.
 We analyse the sleeping pattern of our patients and provide accurate solutions that can ensure restful sleep for them.

 What Is Sleep Apnoea?